imteekay/machine-learning-research/machine-learning.md

   - input `X` and `y`
   - cv: number of folds in cross validation
   - [scoring](https://scikit-learn.org/stable/modules/model_evaluation.html#scoring-parameter): model evaluation rules, e.g. mae, accuracy, recall, mse, etc

+### Handling imbalanced datasets

+- data augmentation: generating more examples for the ML model to train on (e.g. rotating images)
+- oversampling: increase the number of data points of a minority class via synthetic generation
+- undersampling: reduces examples from the majority class to balance the number of data points
+- ensemble methods: combine multiple individual models to produce a single, more robust, and often more accurate predictive model

 ## Feature Engineering